Regional-Modeling-LATMOS-IGE/WRF-Chem-training/intro-WRF-modeling-system/WRF-modeling-system.md

 ## For more info on WRF and WRF-Chem
 >  https://www2.mmm.ucar.edu/wrf/users/
-## For an introduction to the model,
+## For an introduction to the model, please watch this before you attend the training
 >   https://www.youtube.com/watch?v=wzSu-343b-0

 # WRF code distribution